caseyamcl/wosclient/README.md

 ```

 The Guzzle library contains a number of different exception classes for specific
-categories of errors, in case you wish to be more specific about your exception handling.
+error cases, in case you wish to be more specific about your exception handling.

 ### Instantiating with a custom Guzzle 6 client instance

 You may wish to use your own Guzzle 6 Client instance to make requests to the WOS server.
-For example, if you have setup your own middleware, or wish to use custom HTTP defaults (such as
+For example, if you have setup your own middleware, or wish to use custom HTTP request
-`connect_timeout`).
+default values (such as `connect_timeout`).

-To do this, simply use the main constructor for the `WosClient` class instead of the `build()`
+To do this, simply use the main constructor for the `WosClient\WosClient` class instead of the `build()`
 constructor.

-The `base_uri` parameter **MUST** be set when you setup the Guzzle client.
+The `base_uri` parameter **MUST** be set in your Guzzle client class.
 You also may wish to
-set the `x-ddn-policy` header, so that you do not need to set that on the options for each request:
+set the `x-ddn-policy` header, so that you do not need to specify it for each request:

 ```php